neftjs/neft/types/extensions/transition.coffee.md

 		listener = (oldVal) ->
 			{animation} = @
-			if not @running or animation.updatePending
+			if not @_isReady or not @running or animation.updatePending return
-				return

 			@_to = @_target[@property]